Estadio Islas Malvinas: History

 In 1982, the stadium was named "Islas Malvinas" after the armed conflict between Argentina and the United Kingdom.
-On 24 April, a placque with the new name was unveiled before a match vs Defensores de Belgrano.
+On 24 April, a plaque with the new name was unveiled before a match vs Defensores de Belgrano.
 The stadium would not be refurbished until 1998, when a lighting system was installed on August 8.

 The stadium has been refurbished several times.
 The most important work was the construction of a second tier on the Mercedes street side.
 In August 2001, a new stand was opened with an Argentina national U-20 team match.
 The new stand was built behind the goal on the Miranda street side.
 In 2006 the stand made of wooden planks by Chivilcoy street was dismantled, and in September of that year they began construction of the new cement stand.
 The new stand, along with a new lighting system, were both inaugurated in February 2007.

 In 2008, the stadium had a major renovation that included the renovation of the press box, new luxury suites, and the restructuring of the entire second tier, which had been closed to the public for many years due to safety issues.